tercumantanumut/GameCompanionAI/README.md

     - Players can ask questions or issue commands using their voice
 - **Customizable AI Parameters**:
     - Fine-tune responses and behavior for Ollama AI models

+Press Ctrl+5 for instant full-screen analysis.
+Press Ctrl+V to use voice input for questions or commands.
+Press Ctrl+6 to select a custom area for one-time analysis.

 ## Installation